-Managing high cholesterol levels is an ongoing process that can have significant health benefits.
-As a top-rated physician in Warren, MI, Dominic Cusumano provides advanced treatment options for high cholesterol so patients can enjoy optimal health and wellness and reduce their risks for heart attack and stroke.
+High cholesterol management is an ongoing process that can have significant health benefits.
+As a top-rated physician in Warren, MI, Dr. Dominic Cusumano provides advanced treatment options for high cholesterol patients so they can enjoy better health and reduce their risks for heart attack and stroke.

 High cholesterol refers to elevated levels of LDL (or “bad”) cholesterol.
 High cholesterol levels are associated with hypertension, cardiovascular disease, coronary artery disease, heart attack, stroke and dementia.
+High cholesterol can occur from a variety of factors including heredity, diet and lifestyle.
 Ideally, men and women should be screened for high cholesterol by the age of 40.

 At Eastpointe Internists, P.C., we accept most major insurance plans.
 Please contact our office if you do not see your insurance provider listed or for insurance related questions.